flapjack/flapjack.io/source/docs/1.0/usage/Tutorial.md

 You will get the most out of the tutorial if you've got Flapjack running locally on your laptop beforehand.
 The simplest way to do this is to install flapjack as per the [Quickstart](http://flapjack.io/quickstart), which involves installing [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/), cloning [vagrant-flapjack](https://github.com/flapjack/vagrant-flapjack) and running `vagrant up` within it.

+You'll need Vagrant 1.5 or higher.
+A recent VirtualBox is recommended. `vagrant-flapjack` is currently tested with the following versions:
+- Vagrant 1.6.3
+- VirtualBox 4.3.14

 There's a bit to download with that, so it's best to do this in your own time before the conference.

 You don't need to have done the rest of the quickstart, though it can't hurt.
 The main thing is to have Flapjack running locally and to have Icinga or Nagios sending it check execution results.
 This is all taken care of by the `vagrant up` within [vagrant-flapjack](https://github.com/flapjack/vagrant-flapjack).